Selling A House With Unpermitted Work In Washington

 • Modifying the foundation (e.g., underpinning)

 Applying for a structural permit involves contacting your local building permit office and submitting detailed plans.
-For instance, in the city of Tacoma Washington, this is usually done through the City of Tacoma’s Planning and Development Services.
+For instance, in Tacoma, Washington, this is usually done through the City of Tacoma’s Planning and Development Services.

 New HVAC System Installation

-Installing a new HVAC system means changing a home’s heating, ventilation, and air conditioning.
-Permits are required to ensure the system is installed properly and avoid problems like poor ventilation or fire hazards.
+Installing a new HVAC system means replacing a home’s heating, ventilation, and air conditioning systems.
+Permits are required to ensure the system is installed properly and to prevent problems such as poor ventilation or fire hazards.

 Some examples of HVAC work that require permits may include: